eigerco/polka-storage/docs/src/pallets/storage-provider.md

 ### `submit_windowed_post`

-A storage provider needs to periodically submit a Proof-of-Spacetime (PoSt) to prove that they are still storing the data they promised.
+A storage provider needs to periodically submit a (Proof-of-Spacetime (PoSt))[#proof-of-spacetime-submission] to prove that they are still storing the data they promised.
 Multiple proofs can be submitted at once.

 | Name          | Description                                                               |
 | ------------- | ------------------------------------------------------------------------- |